 ORHF’s Mission –

-To provide for the preservation and public enjoyment of Portland’s historic locomotives, railroad equipment, and artifacts, and to educate the public about Oregon’s rich and diverse railroad history.
+To provide for the preservation, operation and public enjoyment of Portland’s historic locomotives, railroad equipment, and artifacts, and to educate the public about Oregon’s rich and diverse railroad history.

 Portland’s industrial heritage is entwined with being at the crossroads of many different railroads for over a century.
 The east-side Brooklyn Yard hosted host one of the last remaining roundhouses with a turntable.
 Since the Yard was converted to intermodal transport, the City’s three historic steam locomotives and most of the machinery necessary to maintain them was moved to the Oregon Rail Heritage Center.
 Here we also host a variety of vintage passenger cars, diesel locomotives, and other rolling stock.